 The examination of the reissue application on the merits is made even though the original patent or an affidavit has not been received, but in such case the Examiner should require them in the first action.

-If applicant requests the return of his patent, on abandonment of the reissue application, it will be sent to him by the Executive Officer.
+If applicant requests the return of his patent, or abandonment of the reissue application, it will be sent to him by the Mail and Correspondence Branch and not by the examining division.

 1401.05 Use of Original Drawing